 Finally, the type of insurance you want/need will help determine your rates.
 The more policies you have (liability, comprehensive, uninsured motorist, etc.), the more you will need to pay.

-Who Are the Cheapest Virginia Car Insurance Companies
+Cheapest Virginia Car Insurance by Company

 When looking at rates across the entire state, there are 4 major insurance companies that consistently provide low rates for good drivers.
 Additionally, there are several other companies that provide low rates in certain cities and counties but do not consistently provide low rates statewide.